muratk5n/thirdwave/en/README.md

 ---

 *Ben-Hur* had people with red capes - Roman generals.
-Clearly ppl with costumes have been portrayed on screen before.
+Clearly ppl with costumes have been portrayed in cinema before.
 Some are just hating

 ---